Toxytod/MyNewQuartz/content/Works/Bachelor/4th Semester/Thesis/Appendix of the Thesis.md

 During the break I will have more time though I will not be able to discuss the material and ideas with the supervisors, therefore I want to have as many technical (hence mathematical) details cleared as possible.
 In this way I will spend the break on the more philosophical part of the material and want to write the introduction.
 ##### [[4th Semester]]
-I plan to finish the last parts of the thesis, discuss the arguments and their form in with the supervisors and present some of the topics of the thesis in the Student Tutorial (see [[Paradoxes of Perspective (Tutorial)]]) which will help be to give a more didactical form to my thesis.
-Also I am considering to participate to [S2S Talks](https://www.fachschaft.philosophie.uni-muenchen.de/studierende/s2stalks/index.html) to present there my thesis project and hopefully get many constructive feedbacks from other students.
+I plan to finish the last parts of the thesis, discuss the arguments and their form in with the supervisors and present some of the topics of the thesis in the [S2S Talks](https://www.fachschaft.philosophie.uni-muenchen.de/studierende/s2stalks/index.html) and hopefully get many constructive feedbacks from other students.